Frost group American Music Ensemble performs for first time at Okeechobee Fest

 Moog and bass shook the tin-can stage at the Frost School American Music Ensemble’s first time performing at Okeechobee Fest.
 This past Friday, the group of nine performers and songwriters from the Bruce Hornsby Creative American Music program woke up Chobeewobee Village with fresh pop, rock and R&B originals.
-From Melissa Goldstein’s emotive ballad “Bridges,” to Carter Vail’s twangy “Bojangles,” AME’s set list was the ride one might expect from a curated group of the country’s best music students.
+From Melissa Goldstein’s emotive ballad “Bridges,” to Carter Vail’s twangy “Bojangle,” AME’s set list was the ride one might expect from a curaJted group of the country’s best music students.

 “The show went great.
 We drew in crowds.
 People, musicians, approached us,” said junior Ahn Le, one of AME’s writers.
 “Every time we do something like this, it inspires me to get better at songwriting and practice more to better my confidence.”